asankah/asankah.github.io/content/content/blog/ansible-cli-sugar.md

 ---
-title: "A new way to work with Ansible on the command line"
+title: "Easier CLI for ad-hoc Ansible tasks and playbooks"
 date: 2020-06-01
 summary: |
   Encode the host and group names into the name of a wrapper script for quick